Hakimhizmi/portfolio_hakim/README.md

 ##

-You can fork this repo to modify and make changes of your own.  [hakimhizmi](https://github.com/Hakimhizmi).
+You can download the project and modify it .  [hakimhizmi](https://github.com/Hakimhizmi).
 Thanks!

 ## Built With